AMDEPYC/kubernetes-power-manager/README.md

       This is important to take into account when setting frequencies for profiles.

 - **Uncore**
   The largest part of modern CPUs is outside the actual cores.
-On Intel CPUs this is part is called the "Uncore" and has last level caches, PCI-Express, memory controller, QPI, power management and other functionalities.
+On AMD EPYC CPUs this is part is called the "Uncore" and has last level caches, PCI-Express, memory controller, QPI, power management and other functionalities.
   The previous deployment pattern was that an uncore setting was applied to sets of servers that are allocated as capacity for handling a particular type of workload.
 This is typically a one-time configuration today.
 The Kubenetes Power Manager now makes this dynamic and through a cloud native pattern.
 The implication is that the cluster-level capacity for the workload can then configured dynamically, as well as scaled dynamically.
-Uncore frequency applies to Xeon scalable and D processors could save up to 40% of CPU power or improved performance gains.

 - **Metric reporting**

   Processor-related metrics are available for scraping by Telegraf or similar metrics agent.
 Metrics are provided in Prometheus exposition format.
   Metrics are collected from various sources, like Linux PMU, MSR, or dedicated libraries.

-## Future planned additions to the Kubernetes Power Manager

-- **SST-BF - (Speed Select Technology - Base Frequency)**

-  The base frequency of some cores can be changed by the user using this feature.
-The CPU's performance is ensured at the basic frequency (a CPU will never go below its base frequency).
-Priority cores can apply their crucial workloads for a guaranteed performance at a base frequency that is greater than the majority of the other cores on the system.

-- **SST-TF - Turbo Frequency**

-  This feature allows the user to set different “All-Core Turbo Frequency” values to individual cores based on their priority.
-  All-Core Turbo is the Turbo Frequency at which all cores can run on the system at the same time.
-  The user can set certain cores to have a higher All-Core Turbo Frequency by lowering this value for other cores or setting them to no value at all.

-  This feature is only useful when all cores on the system are being utilized, but the user still wants to be able to configure certain cores to get a higher performance than others.

 ## Prerequisites

 * Node Feature Discovery ([NFD](https://github.com/kubernetes-sigs/node-feature-discovery)) should be deployed in the cluster before running the Kubernetes Power Manager.
-NFD is used to detect node-level features such as *Intel Speed Select Technology - Base Frequency (SST-BF)*.
-Once detected, the user can instruct the Kubernetes Power Manager to deploy the Power Node Agent to Nodes with SST-specific labels, allowing the Power Node Agent to take advantage of such features by configuring cores on the host to optimise performance for containerized workloads.
+NFD is used to detect node-level features.
+  Once detected, the user can instruct the Kubernetes Power Manager to deploy the Power Node Agent to Nodes with specific labels, allowing the Power Node Agent to take advantage of such features by configuring cores on the host to optimise performance for containerized workloads.
   Note: NFD is recommended, but not essential.
 Node labels can also be applied manually.
 See the [NFD repo](https://github.com/kubernetes-sigs/node-feature-discovery#feature-labels) for a full list of features